-In the week ending June 8, natural gas inventories rose by 96 Bcf (billion cubic feet) to 1,913 Bcf—based on the EIA’s (U.S. Energy Information Administration) data announced on June 14.
-The addition was 8 Bcf more than the expectations in a survey by S&P Global Platts.
-On June 14, natural gas July futures rose 0.1%.
+In the week ending May 18, natural gas inventories rose by 91 Bcf (billion cubic feet) to 1,629 Bcf—based on the EIA’s (U.S. Energy Information Administration) data announced on May 24.
+The increase was 2 Bcf less than what a survey by S&P Global Platts expected.
+On May 24, natural gas July futures rose 0.5%.

 Inventories spread and natural gas prices

-In the week ending June 8, the negative difference between natural gas inventories and the five-year average contracted by one percentage point—compared to the previous week.
+In the week ending May 18, the negative difference between natural gas inventories and their five-year average contracted by 1.2 percentage points compared to the previous week.
 The difference is called the “inventories spread.”
-For the week ending June 8, the inventories spread was at approximately -21%.
+For the week ending May 18, the inventories spread was at -23.4%.

-On June 21, the EIA is scheduled to release the natural gas inventory report for the week ending June 15.
-Any rise below ~66 Bcf would push the inventories spread further into the negative territory—a factor that might support natural gas prices.
-In the past five years, natural gas inventories have risen by an average of ~83 Bcf at this time of the year.
+On May 31, the EIA is scheduled to release the natural gas inventory report for the week ending May 25.
+Any rise below 75 Bcf would push the inventories spread into the negative territory—a bullish factor for natural gas prices.

 The S&P 500 fell ~1.2% to 2,689.86 on May 29, marking the largest one-day decline in a month.
 Concerns about political uncertainty in Italy and the Eurozone pressured US bank stocks.

 Verizon Communications stock (VZ) closed down 2.09% on Tuesday after the leading US mobile carrier reported mixed results for the first quarter of 2019 before the market bell yesterday.

 Several European auto companies want Nokia’s (NOK) patent business subjected to an antitrust probe.